pymc-devs/pymc-examples/examples/causal_inference/moderation_analysis.myst.md

 Readers should be aware that there are statistical issues around mean-centering and multicollinearity.
 The original [SPSS Moderation Regression Tutorial](https://www.spss-tutorials.com/spss-regression-with-moderation-interaction-effect/) did mean-centre the predictor variables $x$ and $m$.
 This will have a downstream effect upon the interaction term $x \cdot m$.

 One effect of mean centering is to change the interpretation of the parameter estimates.
-In this notebook, we did not mean center the variables which will affect the parameter estimates and their interpretation.
+In this notebook, we did not mean center the vriables which will affect the parameter estimates and their interpretation.
 It is not that one is correct or incorrect, but one must be cognisant of how mean-centering (or not) affects the interpretation of parameter estimates.
 Readers are again directed to {cite:t}`hayes2017introduction` for a more in-depth consideration of mean-centering in moderation analyses.

 Another issue, particularly relevant to moderation analysis is [multicollinearity](https://en.wikipedia.org/wiki/Multicollinearity), where one predictor variable is well-described as a linear combination of other predictors.
 This is clearly the case in moderation analysis as the interaction term $m \cdot x$ is by definition a linear combination of $x$ and $m$.